 - USAG Hohenfels, Germany

 - USAG Vilseck, Germany

 - Landstuhl Regional Medical Center

-This film is a excellent example of why you need to retain the best military defense attorneys that you can find.
+This film is an excellent example of why you need to retain the best military defense attorneys that you can find.

-Unlike most civilian court martial attorneys or your free military counsel, pleading guilty is not something we do often.
-Our firm make the military to prove their case.
+Unlike most civilian court-martial attorneys or your free military counsel, pleading guilty is not something we do often.
+Our firm makes the military to prove their case.
 We take just about every criminal case to trial and fight the allegations in front of a jury.

 Germany Court Martial Attorneys

 Our aggressive court-martial defense lawyers will use our skills to defend your court-martial or administrative separation case in Germany.